What we mean by Music

 Check which government organisation funds your type of project.
 Creative New Zealand, NZ on Air and the New Zealand Music Commission share information on applications to ensure there is no duplication of funding.

-- making recordings to support live performance and promotion.
+- live performance and touring

-- increasing expertise
+- increasing expertise and audiences

 - music education and engagement

-- international market development.
+- international market development